Vercel

 Business Model

-1. Hobby: They have an open-source software named “Hobby” which is a free product they use to acquire customers to test the platform.
+1. Hobby: Vercel has an open-source software named “Hobby” which is a free product it uses to acquire customers to test the platform.

-2. Pro: These are subscriptions which are $20 per user/month.
-This is their premium core offering
+2. Pro: These are subscriptions that are $20 per user/month.
+This is Vercel’s core offering.

 3. Enterprise: These are custom solutions and pricing for larger enterprises which is not public, but they provide companies with more cybersecurity features and advanced speed capabilities.